 Pricing

-We offer flexible pricing based on your business needs, starting as low as $49/month.
+We offer flexible pricing based on your business needs.
 Use our pricing configurator tool to get your custom quote.

 Clover is a widely used, beginner-friendly POS system that includes order management functions for grocerants.
-While their software is easy to use, they lack the flexibility and industry-specific features of other solutions on this list.
+While their software is easy to use, it lacks some of the flexibility and industry-specific features of other solutions on this list.

 Clover